Izan Llunas

 Izan Llunas is a Spanish singer and actor.
 He is best known for his participation in the competition program La voz kids, and for his starring role in the Netflix series Luis Miguel, based on the life on the Mexican singer Luis Miguel.

-Llunas was born in Ibiza the is the son of singer Marcos Llunas and the grandson of Dyango.
+Llunas was born in Ibiza he is the son of singer Marcos Llunas and the grandson of Dyango.

+In 2026, he's expected to participate in the song contest Benidorm Fest 2026.